 Hi!
 I’m so glad you’ve found your way to Open Hands, Open Home.
-My name is Erin, and I am a follower of Jesus, wife to Sam, and mom to Henry.
+My name is Erin, and I am a follower of Jesus, wife to Sam, and mom to Henry and Harrison.
 (To learn more about my little family and our story, go here.)

-I grew up in a city just south of Birmingham, Alabama, but I have been relocated to the metro Atlanta area since then.
+I grew up in a city just south of Birmingham, Alabama, left to attend college in Tuscaloosa, Alabama, moved to Atlanta, Georgia after college, but have made my way back home to Sweet Home Alabama!
 I have awesome parents, who are now awesome grandparents, and one younger brother who made growing up a lot of fun.